AuReMe/esmecata/README.md

 For each taxon in each taxonomic affiliations EsMeCaTa will use ete3 to find the corresponding taxon ID.
 Then it will search for proteomes associated with these taxon ID in the Uniprot Proteomes database.

-If there is more than 100 proteomes, esmecata will apply a specific method:
+If there is more than 100 proteomes, esmecata applies a subsampling procedure:

 * (1) use the taxon ID associated with each proteomes to create a taxonomic tree with ete3.

-* (2) from the root of the tree (the input taxon), esmecata will find the direct deescendant (sub-taxons).
+* (2) from the root of the tree (the input taxon), esmecata will find the direct descendants (sub-taxa).

 * (3) then esmecata will compute the number of proteomes associated with each sub-taxon.

 * (4) the corresponding proportions will be used to select randomly a number of proteomes corresponding to the proportion.

 For example: for the taxon Clostridiales, 645 proteomes are found.
 Using the organism taxon ID associated with the 645 proteomes we found that there is 17 direct sub-taxons.
 Then for each sub-taxon we compute the percentage of proportion of proteomes given by the sub-taxon to the taxon Clostridiales.
-There is 198 proteomes associated with the sub-taxon Clostridiaceae, the percentage will be computed as follow: 198 / 645 = 30% (if a percentage is superior to 1 it will be round down and if the percentage is lower than 1 it will be round up to keep all the low proportion sub-taxons).
+There is 198 proteomes associated with the sub-taxon Clostridiaceae, the percentage will be computed as follow: 198 / 645 = 30% (if a percentage is superior to 1 it will be round down and if the percentage is lower than 1 it will be round up to keep all the low proportion sub-taxa).
 We will use this 30% to select randomly 30 proteomes amongst the 198 proteomes of Clostridiaceae.
-This is done for all the other sub-taxons, so we get a number of proteomes around 100 (here it will be 102).
+This is done for all the other sub-taxa, so we get a number of proteomes around 100 (here it will be 102).
 Due to the different rounds (up or down) the total number of proteomes will not be equal to exactly 100 but it will be around it.
-The number of proteomes leading to this behavior is set to 99 by default but the user can modify it with the `-l/--limit-proteomes` option.
+The number of proteomes leading to this behaviour is set to 99 by default but the user can modify it with the `-l/--limit-proteomes` option.

 `esmecata check` options: